-Western Downs Green Power Hub will generate approximately 1,047,000 megawatt hours (MWh) of clean, renewable electricity into the national power grid each year, thereby making a major contribution to Australia’s greenhouse gas emissions reduction.
-This reduction will be equivalent to taking either 330,000 cars off the road or planting 1,700,000 trees, producing enough electricity to power approximately 180,000 homes with renewable energy.
+Western Downs Green Power Hub will generate approximately 1,031,400 megawatt hours (MWh) of clean, renewable electricity into the national power grid each year, thereby making a major contribution to Australia’s greenhouse gas emissions reduction.
+This reduction will be equivalent to displacing 825,000 tonnes of CO2 emissions, or taking either 232,000 cars off the road or planting 8,450,000 trees, producing enough electricity to power approximately 225,000 homes with renewable energy.

 Neoen is focused on developing solar, wind and storage projects in Queensland.
 A combination of an ambitious Queensland Renewable Energy Target and a proactive Government to meet those targets provide highly favourable conditions for renewable energy projects in the State.
 Consequently, the company will expedite the development of Western Downs Green Power Hub, as well as several other projects in Queensland.

 Neoen will leverage off its experience developing five comparable projects in NSW, four of which have received federal support in the form of a grant from the Australian Renewable Energy Agency.

 Construction is expected to start mid 2019 providing employment opportunities for the region.

 Western Downs was identified by Neoen as a high-potential location for a solar farm in 2017.

 An initial feasibility assessment has been undertaken to determine the suitability of the area to accommodate a solar farm and battery energy storage.
 This feasibility assessment has been based on the following criteria:

 - Proximity to an existing electricity substation with good connection capacity